lnoor/distlog/README.rst

 forwarded to one or more processors.

-The configuration file, probably a YAML file, may instruct `distlogd` to load processors as plugins and rules that determine when a message should be processed by a plugin.
+The configuration file, probably a YAML file, may instruct `distlogd` to load processors as plugins.
+A processor will apply one or more filters on a message and uses the outcome to decide to handle a message or not.

-A rule consists of a selector and an optional set of actions.

-A selector is a json-path string selecting one or more fields in the log JSON message combined with a regular expression which the selected field should match.

-On a match the actions belonging the the rule are executed.
-These are meant to set one or more variables on the processor.
-Thereafter the message is passed on to the processor for further handling.